nscaledev/uni-region/pkg/providers/openstack/README.md

 done
 ```

-And also grant the `member` role on the project we created in a previous step:
+Grant the `member` role on the project we created in a previous step:

 ```bash
 openstack role add --user ${USER_ID} --project ${PROJECT_ID} member